 [We couldn't make this stuff up if we tried.]

 Eat, Drink & Be Polish

-Above and beyond the event's central location in Gordon Square, the event also includes dozens and dozens of bars and eateries throughout Ohio City, Tremont, Hingetown and parts of the Flats and all around The Land.
+Above and beyond the event's central location in Detroit Shoreway and Gordon Square, the event also includes dozens and dozens of bars and eateries throughout Ohio City, Tremont, Hingetown, parts of the Flats and all around The Land.

 If you want a good laugh, you mustn’t miss DJ Kishka’s performances during Dyngus Day.
 After all, this guy is a legit celebrity here in C-town.
 He’s the local artist and businessman who’s known for his quirky, fun and uniquely Cleveland shows featured at Cleveland Kurentovanje, Sausagefest, Paczki Day, area Oktoberfests and other festivities.